How many investment property loans can you have in Texas?

 When should I switch from conventional to DSCR?

-When conventional reaches its property limit, DTI is too stretched, or the deal's rental income makes DSCR simpler.
-I tell you when.
+When conventional reaches its property-count limit, DTI is too stretched, or the deal's rental income makes DSCR simpler.
+I compare the conventional path, DSCR requirements, reserves, and rental cash flow before I steer you.

 Scaling your portfolio?